jayshrivastava/buoy/README.md

 Node 0 comes back to life and starts receiving heartbeats again.

 ![Follower Node Failure 3](assets/4.3html.png)
-Node 1 gets a request to add another value {key: 300}.
-When sending it to node 0, it sees that node 0 missed the previous value {key: 200} while it was dead.
+Node 1 gets a request to add another value `{key: 300}`.
+When sending it to node 0, it sees that node 0 missed the previous value `{key: 200}` while it was dead.
 Node 1 catches up node 0 by giving it log entries to append.
-On the following heartbeat, all the nodes see that the leader has committed up to commit up to {key: 300}, so they commit any missed log entries up to and including the entry with {key: 300}.
+On the following heartbeat, all the nodes see that the leader has committed up to commit up to `{key: 300}`, so they commit any missed log entries up to and including the entry with `{key: 300}`.

 ### 5. Leader Node Failure and Re-Election
 ![Header](assets/headerhtml.png)